 - regular certificate: you have to pay an external certificate authority or be your own CA

 By default, the server has a self-signed certificate, so you can access it immediately with encryption, but server authentication will not occur, and you will have to tell your web browser to accept the risk.
-If you want to use http instead of https, you can edit the launch script to set that up, but of course that is risky unless you run behind a firewall or locally, so we recommend SSL.
+If you want to use http instead of https, you can change the crontab entry to set that up (see the launch scripts in ~/infdb/scripts), but of course that is risky unless you run behind a firewall or locally, so we recommend SSL.
 REST access will benefit from SSL also.
-(We gently suggest that if you turn off server verification or use http in your REST access code, you will possibly have difficulty getting all of the versions of that code to have the verification enabled later.)
 The key-store-password directory can be given strong permissions, even though the key-store directory is looser, and these directories are owned by root.
 Note that these directories are separate from the data under /data/infinitydb-home/data.

 The standard OpenSSL is used by certificate-tool.py, so it can be used instead, but we find the OpenSSL commands somewhat obtuse.
-The .keystore.p12 is in standard PKCS #12 format, with encryption (note the initial dot).
+The .keystore.p12 is in standard PKCS #12 format (not the Java jks format), with encryption (note the initial dot).

 The CA certs trust store is in /home/ec2-user/java/lib/security/cacerts which currently links to /home/ec2-user/jdk-19.0.1/lib/security/cacerts.
 The currently used trust store path is printed on launch in case you move to a different java.
 Java 8 and above is compatible.
 There is a way move the trust store to /data/infinitydb-home/trust-store by editing /home//ec2-user/web/WEB_INF/web.xml and It can be encrypted as well, with password in /data/infinitydb-home/trust-store/trust-store-password.
 Trust stores need to be updated from time to time, and as Java versions are produced by ORACLE, the trust stores are updated as well.
 The cacerts is only used for authenticating remote servers